-Nursing for Women's Health (NWH) is the official clinical practice journal of AWHONN.
+Nursing for Women's Health (NWH) is an official journal of AWHONN.
 Its mission is to improve outcomes for women and newborns through the dissemination of clinical scholarship.
 The journal focuses on evidence-based practice for women's health, childbearing, and neonatal care.
 The tone of NWH is practical and reader-friendly, while upholding high standards for scholarly content.

 NWH publishes a variety of manuscript types, including:

 - Quality improvement projects

 - Case reports